thomasxm/Project-tv-script-generation-RNN/README.md

 ## Introduction
 In this project, you'll generate your own Seinfeld TV scripts using RNNs.
 You'll be using a Seinfeld dataset of scripts from 9 seasons.
 The Neural Network you'll build will generate a new, "fake" TV script.
 ## Topics:
-in this project, we cover several areas:
+In this project, we cover several areas:
 * Machine learning
 * Natural language processing
 * RNN (LSTM, GRU)
 * Word embedding
 * Pytorch

  The project can be extended to include the word2vec embedding (Skip Grams model, negative sampling):

 * Use validation data to choose the best model
 * Initialize your model weights, especially the weights of the embedded layer to encourage model convergence
 * Use topk sampling to generate new words